Clone & Push WordPress Multisites

 Clone a WordPress Multisite on SiteGround Hosting

-Siteground Hosting and a few other hosting providers may require a few extra steps to make the multisite clone work.
+SiteGround and similar hosting providers may require extra steps to make the multisite clone work.

-When cloning a multisite from example.com into a subdomain like staging.example.com, SiteGround hosting doesn’t give the option to change the subdomain root path.
-So once you clone your entire multisite, the network subsites in your multisite will not work.
+When cloning a multisite from example.com into a subdomain like staging.example.com, SiteGround does not allow changing the subdomain root path.
+Once you clone your entire multisite, the network subsites will not resolve until you create a matching subdomain for each.

 1. example.com